Introduction Bibliography Links Resources Chapter Topics (1-26) Notes General Subject Index

 Verse 256 (19:256)

 256. Hasty judgment shows no man just.
-He is called just who discriminates between right and wrong, who judges others not hastily, but with
+He is called just who discriminates between right and wrong, who judges others not hastily, but with righteous and calm judgment, a wise guardian of the law.
+Wagiswara 1912

 256. A man is not just if he carries a matter by violence.
-He who distinguishes both right and wrong, who is learned and leads others, not by violence,
+He who distinguishes both right and wrong, who is learned and leads others, not by violence, but by law and equity, and who is guarded by the law and intelligent, he is called just.
+Muller 1881

-256. He is not thereby righteous because he arbitrates cases hastily.
-The wise man should investigate what is right and what is wrong.
+arbitrates cases hastily.
+The wise man should investigate what is right and what

 Narada 1959